 You have the right to see and get a copy of your medical record.
-This right often is called the right to access your medical record.
-You also have the right to have information added to your medical record to make it more complete or accurate.
+You also have the right to correct your medical record by having information added to it to make it more complete or accurate.
 This right is called the right to amend your record.
 (This guide will call these rights the "right to get and amend.")